 On January 2, 2020, we received another notification letter from the NASDAQ Listing Qualifications Staff notifying us that we no longer complied with the minimum of \$2.5 million in stockholders' equity for continued listing on NASDAQ under NASDAQ's Listing Rule 5550(b)(1) and that we also did not comply with either of the two alternative standards of Listing Rule 5550(b), the market value standard and the net income standard.
 We thereafter submitted a plan to regain compliance with NASDAQ's applicable listing standards.
-On March 10, 2020, in consideration of our recent three financings, from which we received gross proceeds of approximately \$8.08 million, the NASDAQ Listing Qualifications Staff determined that we comply with the stockholders' equity requirement set forth in Listing Rule 5550(b)(1).
-On the same date, given that except the minimum bid price requirement, we met all other applicable requirements for initial listing on NASDAQ, the NASDAQ Listing Qualifications Staff recognized our intention of curing the bid price deficiency by effecting a reverse stock split, and granted a second compliance period of 180 days, or until September 8, 2020, to regain compliance.
+On March 10, 2020, in consideration of our three financings during the first quarter of 2020, from which we received gross proceeds of approximately \$8.08 million, the NASDAQ Listing Qualifications Staff determined that we complied with the stockholders' equity requirement set forth in Listing Rule 5550(b)(1).
+On that date, we met all applicable requirements for initial listing on NASDAQ, other than the minimum bid price requirement.
+The NASDAQ Listing Qualifications Staff recognized our intention of curing the minimum bid price deficiency by effecting a reverse stock split, and granted a second compliance period of 180 days, or until September 8, 2020, to regain compliance.
 The second compliance period was thereafter extended to November 20, 2020 by NASDAQ per SR-NASDAQ-2020-021.
 On October 21, 2020, we effectuated a share combination of our common shares at a ratio of one-for-eight in order to increase the per share trading price of our Class A common shares to satisfy the \$1.00 minimum bid price requirement.
 We regained compliance with the minimum bid price rule on November 10, 2020.